Our Governing Body

 I work in a garage in North Suffolk.
 I am married to Nicky and we have two children, they are both at this school.

-Chair of Curriculum and Standards Committee and Governor for SEND with Equality and Diversity
+Chair of Curriculum and Standards Committee and Governor for Safeguarding and SEND with Equality and Diversity

 Before taking early retirement I was SENDCo and an English teacher at a local High School.
 I also work voluntarily at the River Waveney Trust Centre in Earsham as Education and Halcyon Co-ordinator.

 |We have 2 Parent Governors.
 These are elected by parents at the school.|

 |David ReynoldsChair of Finance and Premises Committee and Cluster Governor

 I am a Software Developer for a small company based in Norwich.
 I am married to Becky and we have three girls.